Youth Engagement Support (YES) Staff

 Staff Coordination

-Provide direct engagement and supervision to residents, with guidance from multidisciplinary team
+Provide direct therapeutic engagement and supervision to participants, with guidance from multidisciplinary team

-Follow all Micah’s Promise policies and procedures, as well as what is outlined in the Resident Handbook (dress code, procedures for hygiene, medicine administration, etc)
+Follow all Micah’s Promise policies and procedures, as well as what is outlined in the Participant Handbook (dress code, procedures for hygiene, medicine administration, etc.)

-Report and record resident progress with various interventions
+Report and record participant progress with various interventions

-Document any critical incidents that occur on assigned shifts (as needed)
+As needed, document any critical incidents that occur on assigned shifts

 Daily activities include: